• Skip to primary navigation

 6. Pour the mixture into your baking tray or into a mould.

-7. Allow to cool.
-When solid smash into tasty treats.
+7. Allow the honeycomb to cool.
+When it’s solid, carefully break it up into tasty treats.
 Add any extra ingredients or crush and sprinkle over ice cream!

 Why is honeycomb full of bubbles?

-This activity is one many delicious kitchen science experiments you can find in Snackable Science!
+This activity is one of many delicious kitchen science experiments you can find in Snackable Science!

 Safety Notice